jrb-s2c-github/atomika/README.md

 11) Moved kubectl commands from ansible commands to the ansible kubernetes galaxy collection
 12) Refactored ansible code

-### V5_1 (Alpha release)
+### V5_1 2024/07/15
-1) Removed reboot step to ease the booting of Windows clusters on the HyperV default switch
+1) Removed machine reboots steps and removed most of the waits.
+Cluster formation rarely required this after all images have been pulled during the first boot.
-2) A separate project was created at [jrb-s2c-github/atomika_wormhole](https://github.com/jrb-s2c-github/atomika_wormhole) that a) will prepare machines for use as Ansible control Kubernetes nodes and b) allow such machines to boot as Window VM's without requiring human interaction with HyperV.
-The presence of customized Ubuntu boot images for download mandates a separated project to prevent Atomika cloning from taking too long.
+2) A separate project was created at [jrb-s2c-github/atomika_wormhole](https://github.com/jrb-s2c-github/atomika_wormhole) that a) will prepare machines for use as Ansible control Kubernetes nodes and b) allow such machines to boot without requiring human interaction.
 3) Added default ssh keys that will be baked into the atomika_wormhole boot image.
 The onus will be on the user to replace this keypair after first use should the security requirements warrant it.
 4) Improved documentation in general
-5) Added option to only have the bootstrapped ansible account
+5) Refactored and simplified code to improve flow of execution.
+This speeds up cluster formation.
+6) Keyscanning of controlled nodes by Ansible controller was implemented by the key_scan.yml playbook.
+7) Removed the amount of 'prompts/-e switches' to provide by making cluster formation more opinionated.
+For instance, providing a second user to be given a kubeconfig for kubectl commands is not mandatory anymore.

 ## Outstanding
-1) Improve flow of cluster bootup.
-Currently, common task are firstly done on the control planes then on the workers.
-It would be better to perform all the common task simultaneously.
-2) Is it possible to upgrade the cluster K8s version from Ansible?
+1) Is it possible to upgrade the cluster K8s version from Ansible?
-3) Graphical user interface to configure bootstrapping, Atomika topology and Jetpack CI/CD
+2) Graphical user interface to configure bootstrapping, Atomika topology and Jetpack CI/CD
-4) Allow to clone public repos without having to authorize using a GitHub access token
+3) Allow to clone public repos without having to authorize using a GitHub access token
-5) Should it be possible to skip "mvn install" step?
+4) Should it be possible to skip "mvn install" step?
 The JIB command is sufficient for single module projects.
-6) Split atomika_base role out as it should only run once to prepare a target node for orchestration
+5) Split atomika_base role out as it should only run once to prepare a target node for orchestration
-7) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
+6) Add group_vars to hold version info of metallb, ingress-nginx from k8s_ingress_controller.yml, k8s and containerd.
 Can a BOM be generated from this?
-8Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
+7) Add support for other Linux distro's using some sort of templating, starting with the undocumented ARCH linux/ Raspberry PI's
-9) Jetpack should not delete namespaces everytime, it should only deploy what has changed
+8) Jetpack should not delete namespaces everytime, it should only deploy what has changed
-10) Find a way to configure Ubuntu from scripts instead of having to do it using mouse clicks.
-Can CloudInit do this?
-11) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
+9) Once Ubuntu nodes can be configured from scripts, work on a way to boot a Windows cluster from scratch with one click from a GUI.
-12) Testing harness
+10) Testing harness
-13) Run docker registry on one node so all images can be pulled from there by the other nodes in the cluster
+11) Run docker registry on one node so all images can be pulled from there by the other nodes in the cluster
-14) DNS server to register name of Ingress to remove need to mess with hosts files
+12) DNS server to register name of Ingress to remove need to mess with hosts files.
+This is only a problem when not using Wormhole.
-15) Integration with ansible lint on some level
+13) Integration with ansible lint on some level
-16) Defaulting metallb range to something on the gateway's local subnet
+14) Defaulting metallb range to something on the gateway's local subnet
-17) Checking whether things can be sped up by not gathering facts every time?
+15) Checking whether things can be sped up by not gathering facts every time?

 # Common problems

 ## Playbook refuse to start due to connection issues
 The Ansible controller uses SSH to connect to the target nodes.
 Common solutions to fix connection failure are:
-1) Sign on from the Ansible controller to the target node using the user configured in the inventory or perform key scanning to establish trust between the servers
+1) Sign on from the Ansible controller to the target node using the user configured in the inventory or perform key scanning to establish trust between the servers.
+This should have been resolved with version 5.1.
-2) Check that the ansible user set in the inventory is correct
+2) Check that the ansible user set in the inventory is correct.
+This should not happen when sticking to wormhole images.
 3) Make sure that you created the public/private keys for the user configured for each node in the inventory.
 Ansible user is used in the sample inventories and is therefore recommended way.
+This should not happen when sticking to wormhole images.
-4) Should there be a workers group even thought it is empty the taints preventing scheduling on masters will not be removed and the cluster will never stabilize.
+4) Should there be an empty workers group the taints/labels preventing scheduling on masters and MetalLB speakers to announce will not be removed from masters and the cluster will never stabilize.

 ## Tips and tricks
 * https://zwischenzugs.com/2021/08/27/five-ansible-techniques-i-wish-id-known-earlier/